joedicastro/dotfiles/vim/README.md

 - *clean* deletes, upon confirmation, those plugin folders that are no longer needed because they are not still installed

+- *rollback* rollback a plugin version to previous updated version.
+It's a fantastic functionality, but at the moment is experimental.

 - *list* lists all the installed plugins

 - *direct edit* edits the `~/.vim/bundle/.neobundle/extra_bundles.vim` file